AlexsLemonade/scpca-nf/custom-celltype-references.md

 )
 ```

-Once the model object is built, you can optionally add the field `reference_label` with information about the types of labels you specified.
+Once the model object is built, you can optionally add two fields to the model object:

-If you do not provide this information, the final `SingleCellExperiment` object produced by `scpca-nf` will have a value `NULL` for the field `metadata(sce)$singler_reference_label`, but no calculations will be affected.
+- `reference_label`, a string with information about the types of labels you specified
+- `reference_name`, a string with your reference label name

-If you choose to add this label, use the following code:
+If you choose to add this information, use the following code:

 ```
 singler_model$reference_label <- "<name describing my labels>"
+singler_model$reference_name <- "<name describing my labels>"
 ```

+If you do not provide this information, the final `SingleCellExperiment` object produced by `scpca-nf` will have `NULL` values for the fields `metadata(sce)$singler_reference_label` and `metadata(sce)$singler_reference_name`, respectively, but no calculations will be affected.

 Finally, export the trained model to a file named `<singler_reference_name>_model.rds`:
 ```
 model_file_name <- "<singler_reference_name>_model.rds"
 readr::write_rds(singler_model, model_file_name)